dlaydon/MERS_VacTrees/README.md

 Source code is licensed under the GPLv3.

 It is Copyright Imperial College of Science, Technology and Medicine.
-The lead developers are Daniel J. Laydon and Neil M. Ferguson.
+The lead developers are Daniel J. Laydon, Simon Cauchemez and Neil M. Ferguson.

 This repository includes code modified from [RANLIB](https://people.sc.fsu.edu/~jburkardt/c_src/ranlib/ranlib.html) which